Apprenticeship in Christian Ministry

 The Training Programme

-All successful applicants will do a Higher Apprenticeship which means on completion they will receive a Level 4 qualification in Ministry & Mission which will be accredited by University of Wales Trinity Saint David.
+All successful applicants will study a Higher Apprenticeship which means on completion they will receive a Level 4 qualification in Ministry & Mission which will be accredited by University of Wales Trinity Saint David.
 In effect, completing the first year of a theology degree.
 These are the modules within that Programme:

-5. Using the New Testament |
+Using Christian Mission | Using the New Testament |

 Additional Level 2 Training is available in the following Essential Skills, for Apprentices who may need some extra input to complete the training programme: